KKUPC/CliNaP-M_April2022/4_data_preprocessing/4_data_preprocessing_README.md

 - Select xcms findChromPeaks
 - Select mzXML.raw.RData as input > execute

+Along with the parameters used in the core centWave algorithm, XCMS provides other filtering options allowing you to get rid of ions that you don’t want to consider.
+For example, you can use Spectra Filters allowing you to discard some RT or M/z ranges, or Noise filter (as in this hands-on) not to use low intensity measures in the ROI detection step.

 ![](Figures/l10.png)

+At this step, you obtain a dataset collection containing one RData file per sample, with independent lists of ions.
+Although this is already a nice result, what you may want now is to get all this files together to identify which ions are shared between samples.
+To do so, XCMS provides a function that is called groupChromPeaks (or group).
+But before proceeding to this grouping step, first you need to group your individual RData files into a single one.

 ### Step 6.
 Merging peak data into one data